 CCS has developed guidelines to help maintain a secure workplace.
 Be aware of unknown persons loitering in parking areas, walkways, entrances and exits and service areas.
-Report any suspicious persons or activities to the Assistant Superintendent of Business Services.
+Report any suspicious persons or activities to the Chief Financial Officer.
 Employee desk or office should be secured at the end of the day.
-When an employee is called away from his or her work area for an extended length of time, valuable or personal articles should not be left around a work station that may be accessible.
+When an employee is called away from his or her work area for an extended length of time, valuable or personal articles should not be left around a workstation that may be accessible.
 The security of facilities as well as the welfare of employees depends upon the alertness and sensitivity of every individual to potential security risks.
-Employees should immediately notify the Assistant Superintendent of Business Services when keys are missing or if security access codes or passes have been breached.
+Employees should immediately notify the Chief Financial Officer when keys are missing or if security access codes or passes have been breached.